wilkox/ggfittext/README.md

 ## Growing text

-If you want the text to be as large as possible, the argument `grow = TRUE` will increase the text size to the maximum possible.
+If you want the text to be as large as possible, the argument `grow = TRUE` will increase the text size to the maximum that will fit in the box.
 This works well in conjunction with `reflow`:

 ``` r
 ggplot(animals, aes(x = type, y = flies, fill = mass, label = animal)) +